nikodem-wrona/ALLM/README.md

-# ALLM
+# ALLM (WIP)

-All llms client
+ALLM is an Electron app that enables the local use of all\* (WIP) LLM models.

 ## Configuration

-Api keys for providers are stored in app configuration locally, with following structure:
+API keys for providers are stored locally in the application's configuration file using the following structure:

 ```json
 {